ehauckdo/AIWoof/README.md

     * You can use an operator before a sentence
     * The sentence following an operator is delimited by parentheses.
     * Although a [subject] is required, if omitted, the speaker is regarded as the subject.
+    * The speaker [subject] can be omitted (unspecified).
+It is recommended to omit the subject when appropriate to make the sentences shorter.
+However, note that every agent should be able to interpret sentences in the full or shortened format.
+When [subject] is omitted in sentences with a wide scope, [subject] is interpreted as the speaker.
+In the case of sentences with a narrow scope, it depends on the operator, as follows:

+		* REQUEST, INQUIRE: interpreted as the same as [target]
+		* Other cases: interpreted as the same as [subject]

 * Example Sentences